CLEVERHome Storage

 7. WEKAPO Stuffed Animal Bean Bag Chair Cover

-The Check Price solves the stuffed animal problem in the most practical way possible: it turns the pile into furniture.
+The Compare Options solves the stuffed animal problem in the most practical way possible: it turns the pile into furniture.
 This is a large canvas cover with a zipper -- you stuff it with plush toys, zip it shut, and it becomes a bean bag chair.
 No foam fill needed, no extra cost, and your kid's stuffed animal collection is suddenly doing something useful.

 The extra-large size (38 inches) comfortably holds around 90 to 100 stuffed animals of various sizes.
 The cotton canvas is thick and washable, and the zipper has a safety lock so younger kids cannot open it and unleash the contents.
 When your child outgrows the stuffed animal phase, you can repurpose the cover with blankets, pillows, or actual bean bag fill.